yahoo/spivak/README.md

 mkdir -p $FEATURES_DIR
 ```

-We also recommend that you create the symbolic links described below, so
+Please also create the symbolic links described below, so
 that you can easily access the downloaded SoccerNet data.
 The symbolic links
 will point from the [data/](data) folder to the folders containing the actual
 downloaded data.